-Katie leaves FSS at age 55, having built-up a pension of £5,000 a year (£2,000 prior to 1 October 2002, £1,000 between 1 October 2002 and 1 April 2010, £2,000 post 1 April 2010).
+Katie leaves FSS at age 55, having built-up a pension of £5,000 a year (£3,000 prior to 1 April 2010, £2,000 post).
 She elects to draw her deferred pension benefit at age 62.
 Her pension at leaving is subject to a number of adjustments:

 - i.
 For the period between leaving and retirement (seven years), her pension will be increased in line with changes in the RPI.
 For illustration purposes, assume this gives a total increase of 20%.
-(In passing, note that while the pension will increase, the prices of goods etc in the shops will also increase, so the pension's purchasing power will be broadly maintained rather than increased). - ii.
-The pension built-up before 1 April 2010 is payable unreduced at age 60.
-Because it is commencing at age 62, it is subject to an increase to reflect the fact that it is starting two years later than its due date and will be
+(In passing, note that while the pension will increase, the prices of goods etc in the shops will also increase, so the pension's purchasing power will be broadly maintained rather than increased). - The pension built-up before 1 April 2010 is payable unreduced at age 60.
+Because it is commencing at age 62, it is subject to an increase to reflect the fact that it is starting two years later than its due date and will be paid for a shorter period.
+The scale of increase varies from time to time, but currently would be around 15% for two years.

-- paid for a shorter period.
-The scale of increase varies from time to time, but currently would be around 15% for two years. - iii.
+iii.
 The pension built up after 1 April 2010 is due to be payable at age 65.
 Because it is commencing at age 62, it is subject to a reduction to reflect the fact that it is commencing three years earlier than its due date and will be paid for a longer period.
 The scale of reduction varies from time to time, but currently would be 15%.